Channel 103

-Channel 103 is an independent local radio station broadcasting to the island of Jersey on 103.7 FM and DAB+ digital radio.
+Channel 103 is an Independent Local Radio station broadcasting to the island of Jersey on 103.7 FM and DAB+ digital radio.

 The station launched on 25 October 1992.
 Channel 103 is part of Tindle Radio, which also owns Island FM in Guernsey and Midlands 103 in Ireland.

-According to RAJAR, the station has a weekly audience of 52,000 and a 29.1% market share as of December 2022 - the highest of any local radio station in the British Isles.
+According to RAJAR, the station has a weekly audience of 48,000 and a 26.2% market share as of August 2025 - the highest percentage reach of any radio station in the British Isles.

 In late 2020, Channel 103 became a part of Bauer's Hits Radio Network for commercial sales.
 It remains owned by Tindle with no shared programming.

 Programming

 Channel 103's core audience is the 25-44 age group, playing contemporary hits - predominantly from the early 1990s to the present day.

 News bulletins are presented locally from 6:30am until 6pm, Monday to Friday.

 The station's weekend news service broadcasts local content, presented either from Jersey or Guernsey from 8am until noon.
 Sky News provides the service outside these times.